Learning Decomposed Representation for Counterfactual Inference: Experiments

-\textbf{Results.} We compare the proposed method with the contending baselines under different synthetic settings, and report the results in Table \ref{tab:Syn}.
+In binary setting, we compare our DeR-CFR with the contending baselines under different settings and report the results in Table \ref{tab:Syn}.
 We see that DeR-CFR outperforms other state-of-the-art methods in PEHE and $\epsilon_{\mathrm{ATE}}$.
-Moreover, with constraining the explicit decomposition during representation learning, the performance of DeR-CFR is much better than DR-CFR.
+Moreover, with the explicit decomposition of instrumental, confounding and adjustment factors during representations learning, the performance of DeR-CFR is much better than DR-CFR.

+In continuous setting with Continuous\_16\_16\_16\_3000, we report the mean square error (MSE) of counterfactual outcome prediction (detailed definition is introduce in the appendix) with 10 independent replications in Table \ref{tab:cont}.
+From the result, we can conclude that considering the decomposed representation of confounders and non-confounders, our DeR-CFR can achieve the best performance than baselines on counterfactual regression.